• Passover

 ingredients for passover charoset

 • Walnuts: Look for chopped walnuts in the store.
 If you can only find whole or walnut halves, take the time to chop them up before adding them to the recipe.
+If you need to make it nut-free simply leave out the walnuts.
+For added texture, swap in chopped dates or golden raisins.

 • Sweet Red Wine: Manischewitz wine is the classic sweet red wine for Passover, but if you need to stay away from wine you can absolutely substitute for grape juice.

-How to make charoset for Passover
+How to make the best ashkenazi charoset

 diced apples in a glass bowl